-A complete rupture of the achilles tendon is a serious injury and rehabilitation should be a very slow and gradual process taking 6 to 9 months.
+A complete rupture of the Achilles tendon is a serious injury and rehabilitation should be a very gradual process taking 6 to 9 months.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any self treatment.

 There are three stages to rehabilitating a total rupture of the Achilles tendon.

 - To allow the tendon to heal, reducing pain swelling and inflammation.